couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-getstarted.markdown

 5. In the **build.gradle** file, add the following lines to the top-level dependencies section (not the one under the `buildscript` section).

+		// hack to add .so objects (bit.ly/17pUlJ1) compile fileTree(dir: 'libs', include: 'td_collator_so.jar')
+		compile 'com.couchbase.cblite:CBLite:1.0.0-beta2'

+	After you add the extra lines, the dependencies section should look similar to this:

 		dependencies {
-		...
+			compile 'com.android.support:appcompat-v7:+'
 			// hack to add .so objects (bit.ly/17pUlJ1) compile fileTree(dir: 'libs', include: 'td_collator_so.jar')
 			compile 'com.couchbase.cblite:CBLite:1.0.0-beta2'
 		}

-**Build the empty project**

-In a Terminal window, run the following command to make sure the code builds:

-	$ ./gradlew clean && ./gradlew build
+6. In the Android Studio tool bar, click **Sync Project with Gradle Files**.

+7. In the Android Studio tool bar, click **Run**.

+	When requested, start the emulator.
+You should see the app start and "Hello World" appear in the app window.

 Couchbase Lite for Android does not currently build correctly with Proguard.
-If you get build errors that mention Proguard, you can disable it by changing the **build.gradle** file runProguard setting in the android section to false.
+If you get build errors that mention Proguard, you can disable it by changing the **build.gradle** file `runProguard` setting in the android section to false.
 When you change it, the section should look something like this:

 ```groovy
 android {